joshwilsonvu/MagicMirror/docs/react.md

 }
 ```

-Don't worry too much about remembering this; running `mm start` with the
+Don't worry too much about remembering this; running `mm start`, `build`,
-`--check` flag analyzes your code and warns you if you are breaking the
+or `check` analyzes your code and warns you if you are breaking the
 Rules of Hooks.

 > The official [React docs](https://reactjs.org/docs/hooks-rules.html)